Divajain/userdocs/docs/connectingpsp.md

 ### Paragon

 The following information should have been provided by email from Paragon when you opened your account.
-You should also be able to find the information inside the Paragon desktop.
+If you no longer have that information then you will need to contact Paragon support and request it (ISVgatewaysupport@paragonsolutions.com)
 The two bits of data that Asperato requires are:
-Username (API Username)
+- Username (API Username)
-Password (API Password)
+- Password (API Password)

 ### Payline